 Mike’s distinguished record of providing effective leadership and achieving superior results in a wide range of challenging environments stems from his unique professional background.
 In addition to having retired as a Marine Corps Infantry officer and decorated combat leader, he also served successfully as a C-level executive in a publicly traded professional services firm with annual revenue in excess of $1 Billion.
-Over the course of both careers, Mike developed a reputation for being an exceptionally effective mentor and developer of leaders.
+Over the course of both careers, Mike built a reputation for being an exceptionally effective mentor and developer of leaders.

 U.S. Marine Corps

 Mike enlisted in the U.S. Marine Corps in 1974.
 After completing boot camp and follow-on training, he was assigned duties in Infantry and associated units, where he quickly demonstrated an aptitude for leadership.
 As a result, Mike was promoted meritoriously (ahead of his peer group) on several occasions, which enabled him to be assigned to roles of greater scope and responsibility.
 In 1976, he volunteered for service as a Drill Instructor and upon successfully completing the rigorous training associated with this duty, Mike became the youngest Drill Instructor in the Marine Corps at the age of 20.
 He excelled in this role and helped lead and train several recruit platoons during this assignment.

 In 1978, Mike decided to leave active duty and attend college, with the intention of returning to the Marine Corps as a commissioned officer upon graduation.
 To achieve this goal, he attended East Stroudsburg University, where he was also a member of the varsity wrestling team.